 Define the new actions that will encapsulate your code.
 Also define any input and output parameters for your action(s), as well as any entities or structures;

-Generate the stubs for the declared actions and edit the code implementing the logic of the actions using your favorite third party IDE (Integrated Development Environment).
+Generate the stubs for the declared actions and edit the code implementing the logic of the actions using a third party IDE for .NET.

 Integration Studio provides the necessary facilities to integrate with the IDE you specified in Integration Studio options, enabling you to:

 - Implement the logic of your actions using the IDE;

 - Edit the extension source code using the IDE;

 - Update the extension source code with the extension definition in order to reflect the changes you have made in Integration Studio.